viki-vik/InTheEndOps/README.md

-# WordPress Deployment on Rancher Desktop with ArgoCD
+# WordPress Deployment with ArgoCD on a local Kubernetes cluster

-This repository automates the deployment of a WordPress application with MariaDB on a local Kubernetes cluster created with Rancher Desktop, Minikube or equivalent.
+This repository automates the deployment of a WordPress application with MariaDB on a local Kubernetes cluster created with Rancher Desktop.
 It uses ArgoCD for GitOps-style continuous deployment, with ArgoCD deployed using Helm and Terraform.

 ## Prerequisites

-* **Rancher Desktop:** Ensure you have Rancher Desktop installed and running with Kubernetes enabled.
+* **Rancher Desktop:** Ensure you have Rancher Desktop, Minikube or equivalent installed, running with Kubernetes enabled.
 * **kubectl:** The Kubernetes command-line tool must be installed and configured to connect to your Rancher Desktop cluster.
 * **Terraform:** Terraform must be installed.
 * **Git:** Git must be installed.